gustavz/AttractiveNet/README.md

 model = load_model(model_path)
 prediction = model.predict_generator(test_generator)
 ```
-When the prediction of the complete test dataset is finished we calculate the metrics Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) which are the most meaningfull and therefor the most often used metrics for regression tasks.
+When the prediction of the complete test dataset is finished we calculate the metrics Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) which are among the most meaningfull and therefor the most often used metrics for regression tasks.

-> Excursus: Which Metric fits which ML Task
+> Excursus: Choosing the right metrics to a specific machine learning task to be able to make meaningful statements about the quality of your model is an often underrated problem.
+[Here](https://cdn-images-1.medium.com/max/800/1*8VM2PELQ-oeM0O3ya7BIyQ.png) is a small overview about when to choose which metrics .

 Both `RMSE` and `MAE` are implemented in the `metrics` modul of `sklearn`.
 ```python